Open Access, Scholarly Publishing and Copyright

 You can find information in the publishing agreement you signed, which may be called an Exclusive Licence or Copyright Transfer Agreement.
 There will usually be information on the publisher's website (on a "for authors" page) or try the SHERPA / RoMEO database which lists most standard policies and how they affect full text deposit.
 Most publishers will allow you to deposit your author accepted version (post-print), after peer review but before the publisher’s formatting is applied.

-Library staff will use the RoMEO database to check publishers' standard copyright policies, any restrictions such as embargo periods or conditions such as linking to publisher websites.
+Digital Research staff will use the RoMEO database to check publishers' standard copyright policies, any restrictions such as embargo periods or conditions such as linking to publisher websites.
 We will meet these conditions for you before making articles publicly available.

 This depends on the agreement you have signed with the publisher.
 For more information on author's rights and retaining copyright please see the Versions Toolkit to help you consider copyright for all potential research outputs.
 The SPARC Author Rights Initiative is also a useful source of information.